-Over the past eight years, Ruby Slipper has worked with a wide variety of Australian businesses across all categories; property developers, galleries, lawyers, retailers, therapists, real estate agents, brokers, window cleaners, hoteliers, restaurants, psychics … you name it, we’ve done it.
+Over the past eight years, Ruby Assembly has worked with a wide variety of Australian businesses across all categories; property developers, galleries, lawyers, retailers, therapists, real estate agents, brokers, window cleaners, hoteliers, restaurants, psychics … you name it, we’ve done it.

-Over the coming month, we’ll be presenting you with Ruby Slipper’s ‘Social Media for Business’ series, featuring Australian business leaders from a range of disciplines offering insights into their category of expertise, reflecting on their career trajectory and remarking on business ownership more generally.
+Over the coming month, we’ll be presenting you with Ruby Assembly’s ‘Social Media for Business’ series, featuring Australian business leaders from a range of disciplines offering insights into their category of expertise, reflecting on their career trajectory and remarking on business ownership more generally.
 The first in our series is Donna Zimbardi of award-winning luxury accommodation Aquabelle apartments on the Mornington Peninsula.
 Warm, engaging and whip-smart, Donna generously shares her story and hard-won knowledge on the accommodation business that’s got the Mornington Peninsula abuzz.

 Iolanthe: When you were a kid, what did you think that your profession would be?